 Last, there may be teams at your organization, adjacent product lines, or other external stakeholders who are connected to your business, but will not be strongly impacted by your project.
 For example, if your project supports processes internally at your company but won’t impact the profitability of your company, you might put investors in the lower left quadrant.
 For other projects, investors might have higher levels of power or influence.

 If you’re unsure about where to place someone, consider the sensitivity of the project.
 It may be better to over-communicate on projects with high budgets or higher risks, even if this creates more work for the project leadership.
 You can always adjust your stakeholder map later to accommodate different communication needs.

 The purpose of this map is to help leaders plan their communications with each stakeholder.
-So, once your team or project leadership has agreed upon the prioritization of each stakeholder, you can create a project schedule to support your communications strategy.
+So, once your team or project leadership has agreed upon the prioritization of each stakeholder, you can create a project schedule and RACI chart to support your communications strategy.
 Or, you can weave these priorities into your project plan, processes, or product roadmap.

 For example, you could decide to schedule weekly or biweekly check-ins with stakeholders in the “Manage Closely” section of your map.
 You will be sure to seek feedback and guidance from them throughout the entire process.
 This could involve developing a close relationship with a representative member of the stakeholder group, such as meeting weekly with the Chief Strategy Officer, who then informs other the executives of your progress.

 For stakeholders in the “Keep Informed” group, frequent updates on your progress are valuable.
 You could share progress reports or keep them updated on your project timeline via email biweekly or monthly.
 But, because they have lower influence on the success of your project, asking for feedback from these stakeholders can create more work for your team or even lead them astray.